 - Summit Lodge Boutique Hotel Whistler: Located just 10 minutes from the Blackcomb Excalibur Gondola, this hip & stylish boutique hotel is a great choice for skiers looking to take on the slopes of Whistler and Blackcomb Mountain.

 - Four Seasons Resort Whistler: To get your luxury fix, there’s no better choice than this perfect 5-star hotel in the Upper Village.
-Aside from its mountain views and luxurious rooms, the resort will charm you with its heated outdoor pool, three hot tubs, and a complementary shuttle to Whistler Village and Whistler Mountain in ski season.
+Aside from its mountain views and luxurious rooms, the resort will charm you with its heated outdoor pool, three hot tubs, and a complimentary shuttle to Whistler Village and Whistler Mountain during ski season.